 On 16 September 2013, Cuba [view photo] and Malta [view photo] deposited their respective instruments of ratification of the Amendment to the Convention on the Physical Protection of Nuclear Material (CPPNM) to Director General Yukiya Amano, during a Treaty Event held on the periphery of the 57th IAEA General Conference.
 On the same day, Malta additionally deposited its instrument of accession to the IAEA's Joint Convention on the Safety of Spent Fuel Management and on the Safety of Radioactive Waste Management.
 CPPNM: Cuba and Malta → | Joint Convention: Malta →

 INSAG Forum at General Conference

-In the afternoon of 16 September, the International Nuclear Safety Group (INSAG) held a forum on the importance of peer reviews at nuclear power facilities as well as lessons learned from the Fukushima-Daiichi accident.
-For many years now, this annual INSAG forum has been a regular, anticipated event conducted in the margins of the IAEA General Conference.
+During the afternoon of 16 September, the International Nuclear Safety Group (INSAG) held a forum on the importance of peer reviews at nuclear power facilities as well as lessons learned from the Fukushima-Daiichi accident.
+For many years now, this annual INSAG forum has been a regular, anticipated event conducted as a side event of the IAEA General Conference.
 More →

 Fostering Success - Developing a Qualified Nuclear Workforce